Undergraduate Course: Stochastic Differential Equations (MATH10085)

 Information for Visiting Students

 |Not being delivered|

 On completion of this course, the student will be able to:

-- Understanding the concepts of Brownian motion and white noise.
+- Understand the concepts of Brownian motion and white noise.

-- Understanding the relationship between SDEs and PDEs.
+- Understand the relationship between SDEs and PDEs.

-- Familiarity with standard numerical algorithms for the solution of SDEs.
+- Demonstrate familiarity with standard numerical algorithms for the solution of SDEs.